-Let's write Underline the adverb in each sentence, then circle the verb that it describes.
+Underline the adverb in each sentence, then circle the verb that it describes.

 We happily jump onto the bus.
-We sit quietly at the water hole.
+We s

 The stars sparkled in the sky.
-A buck runs quickly down the path.
+A bu

 We sang cheerfully as we rode.
-We shouted excitedly when she saw the lion.
+We s

 We drive slowly through the park.
-He ran quickly past us.
+He ra